Matthew Jordan

-Matthew Jordan (born 18 January 1996) is an English professional golfer.
-He plays on the European Tour where has one win, the 2019 Italian Challenge Open Eneos Motor Oil.
+Matthew Thomas Jordan (born 18 January 1996) is an English professional golfer who plays on the European Tour.

 Amateur career

 Jordan had a successful amateur career.
 He won the St Andrews Links Trophy in 2017 and in 2018 he won the Lytham Trophy by 9 strokes.
 He represented Great Britain and Ireland in the 2017 Walker Cup, while in 2018 he played in the Bonallack Trophy, the European Amateur Team Championship, the St Andrews Trophy and the Eisenhower Trophy.

 Professional career

 Jordan turned professional in September 2018, after the Eisenhower Trophy.
 He finished in a tie for 7th place in the Turkish Airlines Challenge, the opening event of the 2019 Challenge Tour season.
-In May, Jordan led the Betfred British Masters after a first round of 63.
+In May 2019, Jordan led the Betfred British Masters after a first round of 63.
 He eventually finished in a tie for 15th place.
-At the end of June he won the Italian Challenge Open Eneos Motor Oil beating Lorenzo Scalise at the first playoff hole.
+In June 2019 he won the Italian Challenge Open Eneos Motor Oil on the Challenge Tour, defeating Lorenzo Scalise at the first playoff hole.